smfb2022/fb-bitcoining/README.md

 # Montoring and Observability

+1.0 Stepup Steps

+- Create a new EC2 instance
+- Install Docker and Git
+- Go download the github repository from https://github.com/Einsteinish/Docker-Compose-Prometheus-and-Grafana
+- Update the prometheus.yml to reflec the docker metrics for triton server and Triton inference mertics
+- Run the docker compose comamnd to bring up the services
+- Login to Prometheus & Grafana UI

-1. Created a EC2 instance to stand the monitorting and observability components:
+1.1 Created a EC2 instance to stand the monitorting and observability components:

 - Promentheus
 - Grafana